 These are the most common reasons for swimming pool injuries:

-#1: Lack of Proper Barriers
+1. Lack of Proper Barriers

-Public swimming pools are not required by law to have a lifeguard on duty.
-Swimming pool owners are required to post signs notifying users if a lifeguard is not on duty.
-In the event that this sign is not posted or a lifeguard is negligent of his or her duties, the swimming pool owner may be responsible for swimmers’ injuries.
+Public swimming pools are not required by law to have a lifeguard on duty, but pool owners are required to post signs notifying users if a lifeguard is not on duty.
+If a sign is not posted or a lifeguard is negligent of their duties, the swimming pool owner may be responsible for swimmers’ injuries.

-#3: Failure to Install Anti-Entrapment Devices
+3. Failure to Install Anti-Entrapment Devices

-#4: Uneven or Excessively Slippery Decks
+4. Uneven or Excessively Slippery Decks